nexmo-se/dg-oai-11l-connector/README.md

 ## What this Connector application does

-This Connector application allows [Voice](https://www.vonage.com/communications-apis/voice/) or [Video](https://www.vonage.com/communications-apis/video/) calls to interact via voice with a text-based [OpenAI LLM](https://platform.openai.com/docs/guides/text?api-mode=chat) using [Deepgram STT](https://deepgram.com/product/speech-to-text) and [ElevenLabs TTS](https://elevenlabs.io/text-to-speech).
+This Connector application allows [Voice](https://www.vonage.com/communications-apis/voice/) or [Video](https://www.vonage.com/communications-apis/video/) calls to interact via voice with an OpenAI LLM using [OpenAI Text Generation API](https://platform.openai.com/docs/guides/text?api-mode=chat), [Deepgram STT](https://deepgram.com/product/speech-to-text), and [ElevenLabs TTS](https://elevenlabs.io/text-to-speech).

 A User interacts with the OpenAI LLM (aka Agent) using voice.
 Real-time transcripts of what the User says as well what the Agent says are also returned.

-Barge-in is supported, meaning if User resumes speaking, an Agent voice response in progress would be immediately interrupted, and the response to the new request is played.
+Barge-in is supported, meaning if User resumes speaking, an Agent voice response in progress would be interrupted, and the response to the new request is played.

 Vonage API platform supports different **voice channels** for connecting to the Agent, including:
 - Public Switched Telephone Network (**PSTN**), e.g. cell phones, landline phones, VoIP phones/applications connecting via PSTN,